open-resources/dash_curriculum/tutorial/part1/chapter3.md

 ## 3.2 Layout

 So far, we've only organized our app **layout** in a `dbc.Container()` without any further specifications.
 We've seen that this will place our app components sequentially in one single column.
-To further customise the layout, we will use the [dash-bootstrap-components](https://dash-bootstrap-components.opensource.faculty.ai/docs/components/layout) library components `dbc.Row()` and `dbc.Col()`.
-This will allow us to declare the number of rows and columns in the layout as well as dictate the exact place where Dash components should appear (Markdown and Slider in our example).
+To further customize the layout, we will use the [dash-bootstrap-components](https://dash-bootstrap-components.opensource.faculty.ai/docs/components/layout) library components `dbc.Row()` and `dbc.Col()`.
+This will allow us to define the number of rows and columns in the layout as well as the exact place where Dash components should appear (Markdown and Slider in our example).

 ```
 # Import packages